DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 As therapists of rehabilitation, we might begin with: what else can physiotherapy do?

-Recommended Reading:
+### Recommended Reading

-Fox, N., 2012.
+[^1]: Fox, N., 2012.
 The body.
 Cambridge, UK: Polity Press.

-Fox, N., 2012.
+[^2]: Fox, N., 2012.
 Creativity and health: An anti-humanist reflection.
 Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine, 17(5), pp.495-511.

-Nicholls, D., 2019.
+[^3]: Nicholls, D., 2019.
 End of Physiotherapy.
 Routledge.

-Deleuze, G. and Guattari, F., 1994.
+[^4]: Deleuze, G. and Guattari, F., 1994.
 What is philosophy?.
 New York: Columbia University Press.

-Deleuze, G. and Guattari, F., 1987.
+[^5]: Deleuze, G. and Guattari, F., 1987.
 A thousand plateaus.
 Minneapolis: University of Minnesota Press.